 Available on Etsy is the more industrial looking, rare Detroit Bros headlight, floor lamp.
 It’s fitted with a red cloth-covered cord and coupled with an aluminium camera tripod from the seventies.
 This piece especially suits creative workspaces, contemporary offices or retail space.

-Modern Weld lamps are so perfectly executed, that they almost belie the original intended purpose – a headlight on the front-end of an old motorcycle.
-Instead, these ornaments make the viewer consider that only intention was to adorn the floors, tabletops, and desks of passionate moto-heads.
+The Modern Weld lamps are so perfectly executed, that they almost belie their original intended purpose; a headlight on the front-end of an old motorcycle.
+It’s not unreasonable to entertain the thought, that their true intended purpose was (only ever) to illuminate the floor spaces, tabletops, and desks of passionate moto-heads.